-Laser treatment by aesthetic medicine uses a laser with a wavelength that is absorbed by the black pigment of melanin and the red pigment of hemoglobin, and improves by destroying the causes of various skin problems such as spots, freckles, bruises, and reddish faces.
+Laser treatment by aesthetic medicine improves by destroying various causes of skin problems such as spots, freckles, bruises, and reddish faces by using a laser with a wavelength that is absorbed by the black pigment of melanin and the red pigment of hemoglobin.
 Lead to.
 The destroyed pigment is excreted by the metabolism (turnover) of the skin.

 In the case of laser treatment, if the irradiation energy is low, the effect cannot be expected, and if it is too high, it will cause heat damage to healthy skin other than skin problems such as age spots.
 In order to perform appropriate treatment, it is important not only to select the wavelength for each symptom, but also the laser irradiation time and irradiation energy.

-For example, if you continue to irradiate the spots with a laser, the heat will also affect the skin tissue around the spots.
-This is because the wavelength is absorbed by the stains and heat energy is generated, and the heat is transferred to the skin tissue around the irradiation by dissipating heat, and the temperature of the epidermis rises.
+For example, if you continue to irradiate a spot with a laser, the heat will also affect the skin tissue around the spot.
+This is because the wavelength is absorbed by the stain and heat energy is generated, and heat is transferred to the skin tissue around the irradiation by dissipating heat, and the epidermis temperature rises.

 Lasers used in laser treatment have the following pulse widths, and lasers with pulse widths in picosecond units are called picosecond lasers (picosecond lasers and picosecond lasers).

 |Picoseconds (ps)||1 / 1,000,000,000,000s (1 / trillionth of a second)|